smthmsn/RandomNames/README.md

 RandomNames
 ===========

-A Class that uses data from census to generate random names
+A Class that uses data from http://www.census.gov to generate random names